Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

                     mv ~/.pki ~/.pki.mozilla-old

-            Finally, from the folder where you downloaded your Embassy's Root CA, run the following commands to add your Embassy's CA certificate to the OS trust store:
+            Finally, we will change directory to the folder where you downloaded your Embassy's Root CA (usually `~/Downloads`), and run the following commands to add your Embassy's CA certificate to the OS trust store:

             .. code-block:: bash

+                cd ~/Downloads
+                sudo mkdir -p /usr/share/ca-certificates/start9
-                sudo cp "Embassy Local CA.crt" /usr/local/share/ca-certificates/
+                sudo cp "Embassy Local CA.crt" /usr/local/share/ca-certificates/start9/
+                echo "start9/Embassy Local CA.crt" | sudo tee -a /etc/ca-certificates.conf
                 sudo update-ca-certificates

         In the output it should say ``1 added`` if it was successful.